-The Chambers of Commerce perform several functions for their members.
-They are networking forums – business clubs – facilitating the making of contacts and sharing knowledge and experience.
-They provide services for members such as export documentation, training, mentor matching, events, learning opportunities and business support.
-Members may use the chamber as a forum to offer discounted professional services to fellow members.
-The Chamber also provides a forum to contributing a collective business view to influencing decision making that will affect that local business community.
+Chambers of Commerce perform several functions for their members.
+They’re networking forums – business clubs – facilitating the making of contacts and the sharing of knowledge and experience.
+They provide services for members such as training, mentor matching, events, learning opportunities and business support.
+Members can offer discounted professional services to fellow members.
+The Chamber also gathers a collective business view with a view to influencing decision making that will affect that local business community.

 Moray Chamber of Commerce is an organisation that’s here for every size of business, from those that export their products around the world, to national chains, to the smallest local enterprise.
 The organisation as it is today is focused on having a fresh outlook on business and delivering a dynamic, supportive, informative and professional service to every one of its members.

 The story of Moray Chamber of Commerce began back in the late 90’s, when there was significant interest from local businesses in forming an organisation that would represent the interests of the Moray business community.
 Local businessman Bill Robertson put his not inconsiderable clout behind the drive and eventually, in 2001 The Moray Chamber of Commerce was founded.
 At the outset, 32 businesses committed to funding the venture, and by the time of official launch, the Chamber had 85 members.

 In the early days, the founding members had a sense that they had taken an important step, for a small area like Moray, to join an international club.